In today’s fast-moving markets, only the quickest will flourish and agile principles can play a critical role in enabling retailers to thrive.

 - Learn from the culture of lean start-ups to fail fast and focus on short iterations of work and continuous feedback on projects to learn and adapt the solution

 - Encourage collaboration across business functions to share information in a mutually beneficial way.
-This is especially important for data on customer opinions and behaviors to “keep the finger on the pulse”
+This is especially important for data on customer opinions and behaviours to “keep the finger on the pulse”

 - Reward employees who take initiative in solving challenging problems rather than those who simply follow established processes